Morean Arts Center: Chihuly Collection

 In 2010, Dale Chihuly agreed to work with the Morean Arts Center on setting up an exhibition of his work.
 The building was originally located on Beach Drive, but moved in 2016 to Central Avenue (next door to the Morean Arts Center building).
 This partnership began as Chihuly loved the opportunity to use his collection for educational purposes for the Morean Arts Center artists and community.
 It’s thanks to this addition that the Morean Arts Center was able to open the Morean Glass Studio.
 According to the center website, “the proceeds from the Chihuly Collection supported the local arts community.”
 This partnership has enabled the Morean Arts Center to not only thrive, but to give more opportunities to artists in the community to study, learn, and showcase their art.

 The Morean Center for Clay

 The Morean Center for Clay moved to a renovated space at the Historic Train Station in 2009.
-Built as the Seaboard Train Station in 1926, this historic building now houses studios for 42 working artists, 6 Artists-in-Residence, two rotating galleries, classrooms, and a beautiful, 3,500 sq/ft event space.
-On the grounds, there is a large kiln complex, complete with: 4 (four) wood kilns, 2 (two) gas kilns, and a soda kiln.
+Built as the Seaboard Train Station in 1926, this historic building now houses studios for 42 working artists, 6 Artists-in-Residence, two rotating galleries, classrooms, and a 3500 sqft event space.
+On the grounds, there is a large kiln complex, complete with: four wood kilns, two gas kilns, and a soda kiln.
 Visitors are welcome to tour the facility, Tuesday through Saturday.
 There are also hands-on activities and historic tours available by appointment only.
 The building includes a retail store with a wide variety of Chihuly merchandise.
 In August 2016, the collection relocated from 400 Beach Drive to 720 Central Avenue, adjacent to the Morean Arts Center.
-“Today, the Morean Center for Clay is the largest pottery in the southeast and the 3rd largest in the country.”